FINTLabs/fint-sse/README.md

 When creating a new instance it is possible to send in `FintSseConfig` with the following configuration options:
 * sseThreadInterval (long) -  The time between the two SSE connection threads in milliseconds, this is 10 minutes by default
 * concurrentConnections (boolean) - If two connection threads are enabled/disabled.
 By default the client will run two simultaneous SSE connections.
+* orgIds (String[]) - The orgId(s) supported by the SSE connection.
+If no orgIds are configured, all values are accepted.
+If the event contains an orgId that is not supported a message will be logged and the event is not passed on the the event listener.

 ```java
 FintSseConfig config = FintSseConfig.builder().sseThreadInterval(TimeUnit.MILLISECONDS.convert(5, TimeUnit.MINUTES)).build();